simplecontainer/dashboard-oss/README.md

 ## Features

-* Real-time visualization of all active resources
+* Real-time visualization of containers and gitops
-* GitOps visualization using the app-of-apps pattern
-* GitOps controls: `refresh`, `sync`, `delete`
-* Container controls: `restart`, `delete`
-* Built-in editor for applying resource manifests from the UI
+* Editor to apply resources via UI
+* Context switcher to allow easy switching between contexts
+* Containers and gitops controls for syncing, restarting and deleting

 ---